tyleragreen/history/timelines/fare-increases.md

 - Source: "Report for the three and one-half years ending June 30, 1949.," *The City of New York Board of Transportation*, 82, 1949. [link](https://hdl.handle.net/2027/mdp.39015023094926)
 - Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md) [reports](../tags/reports.md)

+## 1950s
+**July 25, 1953** - Fare increases from 10 cents to 15 cents
+- Legislature prohibits NYCTA running an operational deficit
+- Board at the time appears to be 5 members (pre-MTA)
+- For years, 5-cent fare had produced operating surplus
+  - Operatuing surplus of $28mil in 1941
+  - Operating deficits of $17mil and $31mil in 1947 and 1948, respectively
+- O'Dwyer ended the 5-cent fare in 1948 because it was effectively damaging schools and hospitals
+- The July 25th effective date for 15-cent fare is a week ahead of legal deadline
+- Ridership decline of 11% expected
+  - Ridership had been falling 2-3% annually, independent of fare increases
+- Recent changes to hurt transit finances
+  - Five-day work-week
+  - Longer vacations
+  - More paid holidays
+  - Increased private automobile use
+  - 40-hour work week
+- Transit agency payroll tripled in a decade
+- Deferred maintenance backlog estimated to be $75mil
+- General Hugh J. Casey was authority chairman
+- Source: "THE 15-CENT FARE," *The New York Times*, July 14, 1953. [link](https://nyti.ms/2yorMfe)
+- Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md)

 ## 1970s
-**January 2, 1972** - Fare increases from 30 cents to 35 cents
-- Increase could rise to 45 cents due to new "trasit contract"
-  - Depedendent on size of tax package to be considered in Albany
-- MTA board had 11 members
-- Could reuse old tokens or create new ones
-- Fare increase required approval from Federal Price Commission
-- Source: "Transit Fare Situation," *The New York Times*, January 2, 1972. [link](https://nyti.ms/2yfpFdo)
-- Tags: [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md)

 **January 4, 1970** - Fare increases from 20 cents to 30 cents
 - Old tokens could be redeemed for their 20 cent value, or used as 20 cents on buses
 - 26 million new tokens were ordered